sVinit108/Hybrid-Quantum-Vision-Language-Modeling-Hybrid-QVLM-/README.md

-# Hybrid-Quantum-Vision-Language-Modeling-Hybrid-QVLM-
+# Hybrid-Quantum-Vision-Language-Modeling-Hybrid-QVLM
-manuscript submitted to Knowledge-Based Systems (Elsevier), 2026
+manuscript with Editor at Knowledge-Based Systems (Elsevier), 2026 (Code to be soon uploaded)

 # Hybrid-QVLM: A Quantum-Classical Framework for Enhanced Vision-Language Modeling